 ~6m Est. Time

-The Highly Sensitive Person Scale (HSPS), developed by Aron & Aron (1997), evaluates an innate, evolutionary trait known as Sensory Processing Sensitivity.
+The Highly Sensitive Person Scale (HSPS), developed by Elaine N. Aron & Arthur Aron (1997), evaluates an innate, evolutionary trait known as Sensory Processing Sensitivity.
 This trait is characterized by a deeper cognitive processing of stimuli, heightened emotional reactivity, and greater awareness of environmental subtleties.

 Please answer the following questions based on how you generally feel.
 In addition to the 27 core items, this worksheet includes 3 standard research control items to ensure analytical clarity.
 Select the option that best represents your experience from 1 (Not at All) to 7 (Extremely).